homeabout uscampaignseventsideasjoinresourcessupporterscontact us

-San Francisco has a historic chance to break the monopoly grip of the corporate internet, cable and phone providers, and build a public owned internet communication system to compete with these corporate giants, bringing us lower rates and better service.
-In 2004, both the Board of Supervisors, and Mayor Newsom, announced separate plans to bring free public internet to all San Franciscans.
+In 2004, both the San Francisco Board of Supervisors, and Mayor Gavin Newsom, announced separate plans to bring free public internet to all San Franciscans.

 City Department Betrays The Public Trust

-But there was a shocking development in the Mayor's plan.
-The agency that Mayor Newsom put in charge of his effort, the Department of Technology, quickly negotiated in secret to hand our new public Internet system to the corporate ownership and control of a Google/Earthlink monopoly partnership.
+But there was a shocking development in Mayor Newsom's plan.
+In 2006, the agency that Newsom put in charge of his effort (now named the San Francisco Department of Technology) negotiated in secret to hand our new public Internet system to the corporate ownership and control of a Google/Earthlink monopoly partnership.

-Google/Earthlink planned to install a cheap, slow, advertising based network, when instead, high speed fiber optic lines installed by the City could backbone a 21st century noncommercial internet project, that would give users 10 to 100 times better access speed.
+Google and Earthlink planned to install a cheap, slow, ad based network, when instead, high speed fiber optic lines installed by the City could backbone a 21st century noncommercial internet project, that would give users 100 times better access speed.

-So in 2006, Our City helped found PublicNet, a local coalition of organizations and individuals working alongside Supervisors
+In 2006 Our City helped found PublicNet, a local coalition of organizations and individuals working

-In August of 2007, PublicNet won the first battle for a democratic internet, and Google and Earthlink were sent packing.
-This San Francisco victory was the key factor that broke the financial viability, and halted, a nationwide attempt by Earthlink to grab private ownership of community internet systems all over the country.
+In August of 2007, PublicNet won the first battle for a local democratic internet, and Google and Earthlink were sent packing.
+This San Francisco victory was a key factor that helped break the financial viability of, and put a halt to, a nationwide attempt by Earthlink to grab private ownership of community internet systems all over the country.

 Imminent National & State Level Attacks On Internet Freedom: Urgent Action Is Needed